Dortmund lose on emotional night after bomb attack

 Goalkeeper Roman Burki, who was sitting next to Bartra at the time of the attack, wore his teammate's No.5 shirt before kickoff, while fans had placed banners in the stands wishing the Spaniard a speedy recovery.

-Undeterred by the previous night's bomb attack, fans filled the Westfalenstadion and the rendition of the club's anthem "You'll Never Walk Alone" was more moving than usual before kickoff.
+Undeterred by the previous night's bomb attack, 65,849 fans filled the Westfalenstadion.
+The rendition of the club's anthem "You'll Never Walk Alone" was more moving than usual before kickoff and, by wearing coordinated colored ponchos, the home fans in the Kop end of the stadium displayed the club badge.

 Dortmund fans are renowned for creating a raucous atmosphere in their home ground and the famed 'Yellow Wall' -- Europe's largest free standing terrace which holds 25,000 fans -- was its usual colorful self on a drizzly night, albeit perhaps more somber that it has previously been on more celebratory European nights.

-Admittedly, the home fans had little cheer in the first half as their team was forced onto their heels by the visitors, who illustrated how and why they have scored 88 goals in 31 Ligue 1
+Admittedly, the home fans had little cheer in the first half as their team were forced onto their heels by the visitors, who illustrated how and why they have scored 88 goals in 31 Ligue 1

 Two minutes after Fabinho had missed an early penalty, sweeping wide without testing the goalkeeper to ruin his 100% record from the spot this season, Mbappe bundled home from close range, though the teenager was arguably offside.